Safest Teeth Whiteners

 In this article

-Xylitol (pronounced: zai-luh-taal) is a sugar alcohol or polyol that naturally occurs in some fruits and vegetables such as cauliflower, mushrooms, oats, plums, raspberries, and strawberries.
+Xylitol (pronounced: zai-luh-taal) is a sugar alcohol or polyol that naturally occurs in some fruits and vegetables.

-Commercially, xylitol is extracted and processed from fibrous plant materials such as corn husks and sugar cane bagasse and from hardwoods such as birch bark.
-It is widely used as a sugar substitute, food additive, and low-calorie sweetener for people with elevated blood sugar (e.g., diabetes).
+Commercially, xylitol is extracted and processed from fibrous plant materials and hardwoods.
+Many people use it as a sugar substitute, food additive, and low-calorie sweetener for people with elevated blood sugar (e.g., diabetes).

-Xylitol is not an actual sugar.
-It is a carbohydrate with a chemical structure similar to alcohol and sugar.
-It looks and tastes like sugar, but it doesn’t affect the body like alcohol.
+Keep in mind that xylitol isn’t an actual sugar.
+Rather, it’s a carbohydrate with a chemical structure similar to alcohol and sugar.
+While Xylitol looks and tastes like sugar, it doesn’t affect the body like alcohol.

-Artificial sweeteners such Aspartame and Sucralose are synthetically produced in laboratories.
-They are considered non-nutritive sweeteners because they have zero calories and don’t provide energy when consumed.
+Aspartame, Sucralose, and other artificial sweeteners are synthetically produced in laboratories.
+They’re considered non-nutritive sweeteners because they have zero calories and don’t provide energy when consumed.

 Xylitol is a naturally occurring plant-based product and a nutritive sweetener.
 Unlike artificial sweeteners, it provides some calories as well as energy when consumed.